Cozhrek/CNN-MobilenetV2-RaspberryPi-based-FaceMaskDetection/README.md

 How to use:

 1. Install all requirements needed : (i recommend you to just install conda first, it's easier to minimize error on installation)
-Python 3.7 or newer
+Python 3.7 or newer,
-cv2
+cv2,
-numpy
+numpy,
-matplotlib
+matplotlib,
-tensorflow
+tensorflow,
 imutils

 2. Clone the repository